UmbrellaCrow612/PoliceCaseManagement/tools/configy/README.md

 - change `.env` to be prod
 - in root of configy run `node scripts/build.js`
-- this will output a dist folder for now only windows dist
+- this will output a dist folder for now only windows dist - dose all steps for manual - https://www.electronjs.org/docs/latest/tutorial/application-distribution
 - cd into disc and run `electron.exe` to run the final prod version of the app